Hemel Hempstead railway station: The Nickey Line

-It was only in the last months of the Nickey Line's operations that a rail link was built at Boxmoor.
+It was only in the last months of the Nickey Line's operations that a railway link was built at Boxmoor.
 Hemel Hempstead had been designated as a New Town and the town centre redevelopment plans included the demolition of the Nickey Line.
-In order to maintain a coal service to the gasworks, a link was built in 1959 connecting the Nickey Line to the West Coast Main Line via sidings at Boxmoor.
+In order to maintain a coal service to the gasworks, a link was built in 1959 connecting the Nickey Line to the West Coast Main Line, via sidings at Boxmoor.
 This link was for goods trains only and no passenger service was ever provided, but it only remained in operation for six months; the gasworks shut down and the link was closed.
-The following year, the railway viaduct over Marlowe's in the town centre was demolished, removing Hemel Hempstead's last town centre rail link.
+The following year, the railway viaduct over Marlowe's in the town centre was demolished, removing Hemel Hempstead's last town centre railway link.

 The nearby crossover at Bourne End was the site of a serious accident on 30 September 1945, when a Scottish express derailed after passing over the junction at excessive speed.
 The coaches rolled down a high embankment and forty-three people died.